CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 To list the properties of an object, move the navigator object to it and use the following commands:

-* `NVDA+X, upArrow`: Selects the previous property and reports it for the navigator object.
+* `NDTTGesture, upArrow`: Selects the previous property and reports it for the navigator object.
-* `NVDA+X, downArrow`: Selects the next property and reports it for the navigator object.
+* `NDTTGesture, downArrow`: Selects the next property and reports it for the navigator object.
-* `NVDA+X, N`: Reports the currently selected property for the navigator object
+* `NDTTGesture, N`: Reports the currently selected property for the navigator object
-* `NVDA+X, shift+N`: Displays the currently selected property for the navigator object in a browseable message
+* `NDTTGesture, shift+N`: Displays the currently selected property for the navigator object in a browseable message

 The list of the supported properties is the following: name, role, state, value, windowClassName, windowControlID, windowHandle, location, Python class, Python class mro.

 When using object navigation commands, you can also choose to have the currently selected property reported instead of NVDA usual object reporting.
-A toggle command, `NVDA+X, control+N`, allows to switch between this custom reporting of objects and NVDA usual reporting.
+A toggle command, `NDTTGesture, control+N`, allows to switch between this custom reporting of objects and NVDA usual reporting.

 For exemple, you may select "windowClassName" property and enable custom object reporting.
 Then when moving the navigator object to next or previous object, you will hear the object's windowClassName instead of usual reporting.